What are the most important things to know about atazanavir?

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 - Yellowing of your skin or the whites of your eyes ( )

 - Light-colored bowel movements

-Taking atazanavir with certain medicines may result in serious or life-threatening side effects, or death.
+Taking atazanavir with certain medicines may result in serious, life-threatening side effects.
 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 While taking atazanavir, it is important to keep all of your appointments with your health care provider.